DMiC-Lab-HFUT/FDKT/README.md

 ```

 ### Files
+This is the code structure of the repository.
+It mainly includes the following files, with corresponding explanations of their functionalities:

 ```
-- data # data preprocessing to get concept ids, scores, max_len
+- data # This file handles data loading, preprocessing, and data-related operations
   - data_deal.py
   - fdktdata.py
 - model
   - fdkt.py # implement of the fdkt model
   - fnn.py  # implement of the fnn network, which is used by fdkt
-- utils # some common utils for the code
+- utils # This file contains utility functions used throughout the codebase
   - mkdir.py # if the folder does not exist, create a new folder
   - obtain_metrics.py # calculating the metrics including rmse, mae, auc
   - write_csv.py # writing the results
-- config.py # you can set the hyperparameters of the fdkt model in this files
+- config.py # This file stores configuration settings and parameters for the program.
+You can set the hyperparameters of the fdkt model in this files
+- main.py # This file contains the main code for running the program
-- main.py # you can run this file to train and test the model
+- README.md # This file provides documentation and instructions on how to use the codebase
 ```

 ##   Run Steps